 - stripped of his gun rights if,

-- guilty of felony violation of a protective order.
+- guilty of a felony violation of a protective order.

 There will not be any negative firearm consequences, though, in misdemeanor cases.

 8. Can a victim violate a restraining order?

 Victims named as the “protected person” in a restraining will not get into legal trouble for contacting the “restrained person” that the order was taken out against.
 Only the restrained person faces arrest and criminal charges for violating the restraining order.